HarishBalaji2004/powerbi-survey-dashboard/README.md

 # powerbi-survey-dashboard
-This project demonstrates an end-to-end data analysis workflow using real-world datasets.
-The complete process follows the ETL (Extract, Transform, Load) pipeline to convert raw data into meaningful insights.
 📊 Project Title: Data Analysis Pipeline – ETL & Visualization

 This project demonstrates an end-to-end data analysis workflow using real-world datasets.
 The complete process follows the ETL (Extract, Transform, Load) pipeline to convert raw data into meaningful insights.